gravitational/teleport/docs/2.7/admin-guide.md

 * Configure all Teleport Auth servers to use DynamoDB back-end in the "storage" section of `teleport.yaml` as shown below.
 * Deploy several auth servers connected to DynamoDB storage back-end.
-* Deploy several proxy nodes that have `auth_servers` pointed to list of Auth servers to connect to.
+* Deploy several proxy nodes.
+* Make sure that all Teleport nodes have `auth_servers` configuration setting populated with the auth servers.

 ```bash
 teleport: